aleksandraradecka1/AutoML_vs_ManualML_house_prices/README.md

 ![](image/ldb_performance_cropped_to_content.jpg)

 #### Goal:
-to compare AutoML (prepared using MLjar) and manual ML (completed using Scikit-learn) approaches to house prices estimation; with the focus on functionality, not finding the most accurate algoritm
+to compare AutoML (prepared using MLjar) and manual ML (completed using Scikit-learn) approaches to house prices estimation; with the focus on functionality, not finding the most accurate algorithm

 #### Data:
 Ames house features and prices, originally prepared by Dean De Cock, later modified by Kaggle.
 Data are accessible at: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data